Marco Rubio: Political positions

 As of early 2015, Rubio had a rating of 98.67 by the American Conservative Union, based on his lifetime voting record in the Senate.
 According to the National Journal, in 2013 Rubio was the 17th most conservative senator.
 The Club for Growth gave Rubio ratings of 93 percent and 91 percent based on his voting record in 2014 and 2013 respectively, and he has a lifetime rating from the organization above 90 percent.

 Rubio initially won his U.S. Senate seat with strong Tea Party backing, but his 2013 support for comprehensive immigration reform legislation led to a decline in their support for him.
-Rubio's stance on military, foreign policy, and national security issuessuch as his support for arming the Syrian rebels and for the NSAalienated some libertarian Tea Party activists.
+Rubio's stance on military, foreign policy, and national security issues—such as his support for arming the Syrian rebels and for the NSA—alienated some libertarian Tea Party activists.

 Rubio supports balancing the federal budget, while prioritizing defense spending.
-He rejects the scientific consensus on climate change, which is that climate change is real, progressing, harmful, and primarily caused by humans, arguing that human activity does not play a major role and claiming that proposals to address climate change would be ineffective and economically harmful.
-He opposes the Affordable Care Act (Obamacare) and has voted to repeal it.
+During his first term as senator, Rubio rejected the scientific consensus on climate change, argued that human activity did not play a major role, and claimed that proposals to address climate change would be ineffective and economically harmful.
+He reversed this position by 2018, saying that humans contribute to an increase in greenhouse gases and sea levels are rising at a measurable rate.
+In 2020, he joined the bipartisan Climate Solutions Caucus.
+Rubio opposes the Affordable Care Act (Obamacare) and has voted to repeal it.
 He opposes net neutrality, a policy that requires Internet service providers to treat data on the Internet the same regardless of its source or content.
 Early in his Senate tenure, Rubio was involved in bipartisan negotiations to provide a pathway to citizenship for 11 million undocumented immigrants while implementing various measures to strengthen the U.S. border; the bill passed the Senate but was blocked by immigration hardliners in the House.
 Over time, Rubio distanced himself from his previous efforts to reach a compromise on immigration, and developed more hardline views on immigration, rejecting bipartisan immigration reform efforts in 2018.

 Rubio is an outspoken opponent of abortion.
 He has said that he would ban it even in cases of rape and incest, but with exceptions if the mother's life is in danger.

 Rubio has expressed caution about efforts to reduce penalties for drug crimes, saying that "too often" the conversation about criminal justice reform "starts and ends with drug policy".
 He has said that he would be open to legalizing non-psychoactive forms of cannabis for medical use, but otherwise opposes its legalization for recreational and medical purposes.
 Rubio has said that if elected president he would enforce federal law in states that have legalized cannabis.